arkanum/ALTS-Registration/README.md

 If you have allready have server software: Ensure that sqlite is enabled (default for php5.4 and above I think), then copy the files to the web directory

+If you are using XAMPP you may need to uncomment lines in the php.ini file to enable sqlite3.

 You can use the software from multiple computers at once.
 The steps are:

 1. Open the server on computer one.